 - Muscle function tests to check for rhabdomyolysis — serious damage to your muscle tissue

-- Imaging tests to check for damage to your internal organs
+- X-rays and other imaging to check for damage to your internal organs

 In most cases, you can treat heat exhaustion yourself by doing the following: